Bir Singh of Naurangabad: Attack on his dera

 All of this would culminate in a military attack on the dera of Bir Singh on 7 May 1844 commanded by Mian Labh Singh on the orders of Hira Singh under the pretext of arresting Bir Singh, which led to the deaths of Bir Singh and a Sikh prince, Kashmira Singh, who had sought refuge at Bir Singh's dera.
 Initially, Bir Singh invited the Durbar troops within the dera and attempted to broker peace between them and his two guests, Attar Singh and Kashmira Singh.
 He had five hundred goats slaughtered to feed the Durbar troops.
 However, during this process, Attar Singh lost his temper and killed one of the Durbar military leaders, Gulab Singh Kalkattea, which led to open hostilities.

 The camp of Bir Singh was under bombardment by the Durbar artillery and the regiment of General Court took a leading role in the attack.
+Baba Bir Singh prohibited his followers from attacking "our own brothers" and sat in meditation.
 At the end of the fighting, six hundred men were killed, including Kashmira Singh and Attar Singh.
-Bir Singh had been hit by a cannon-ball in his thigh and later died.
+Bir Singh had been hit by a cannon-ball on his thigh and later died.
 Bir Singh's body was discarded in the Sutlej river.
 The Durbar troops soon became remorseful after killing the religious figure and many civilians who were seeking refuge in the dera and they were called gurumar ("killers of the guru").

 Mian Labh Singh in the aftermath arrested Rani Daya Kaur, the widow of Ranjit Singh and mother of princes Kashmira and Peshaura Singh.
 Thus, some Durbar troops rebelled and freed the arrested queen by shooting the Dogra colonel watching over her.
 Mian Labh Singh had to flee from the rebelling soldiers.

 Peshaura Singh, another Sikh prince, had also been residing at the dera but had already left it before the attack and fled to Ludhiana to seek British protection.
 The popularity and prestige of Hira Singh declined due to his attack and killing of the popular saint Bir Singh.
 Hira Singh attempted to placate the angry Khalsa panches by giving 5,000 rupees for a Karah Prashad in Bir Singh's memory and announcing his intention to become a Khalsa Sikh via the baptismal ceremony.
 However, Hira Singh's action against Bir Singh, with addition to the unpopular antics of Misr Jalla (who was greatly disliked), led the army panches demanding the surrender of Hira Singh, who attempted to flee to the Punjab Hills and was killed on 21 December 1844.